nilsonbazana/exitfool_for_xnview.deb/README.md

 # MetaFixer2

-MetaFixer2 is a small utility for fixing and customizing EXIF metadata in image files.
+MetaFixer2 is a small utility for fixing and customizing EXIF metadata in image files via the 'Open with...' option in XnView image viewer.
 It consists of:

 - **metafixer2.py** — a Python script with a simple Tkinter GUI for selecting lens and camera presets, then applying them via ExifTool.